Samuel Deng

 Teaching

-I love teaching, and I am passionate about developing my own pedagogical practices.
+I really love teaching, and I am passionate about developing my own pedagogical practices.
 In particular, it’s important to me to think about ways in which pedagogy in computer science and math education could be improved to be more effective, empathetic, and equitable to diverse student needs.

 Service